KalaayPT/Profit-Taker-Guide/tldr.md

 Exodia Contagion is thrown by double jumping, aim gliding, and meleeing.
 This allows you to shoot your secondary while you fall after throwing your zaw, when you do it quickly.

 :::tip
-This allows you to not have to think about what elements are on what wepaons, you just spam both weapons until you dont do damage, meaning you are looking at electric or toxin.
+This allows you to not have to think about what elements are on what weapons, you just spam both weapons until you dont do damage, meaning you are looking at electric or toxin.
 :::

 Here is a slow demonstration of what the button presses look like (7&thinsp;mb):